Amid World War II's heavy battle for Ortona, a Christmas dinner.

-"1943::Canadians Find Their Way Through Heavily Bombed Streets of Ortona, Italy"
+"1943::Canadians Find Their Way Through the Heavily Bombed Streets of Ortona, Italy"

 Photo Clip: Illustrated London News (1944)